-AU5325 is a programmable Quad Fractional Frequency translation based jitter attenuating clock synthesizer parts with flexible input to output frequency translation options.
-It supports up to 4 input clocks that are common for all the 4 fractional translations and provides 10 clock outputs.
+AU5327 is a programmable Quad PLL based jitter attenuating clock synthesizer parts with flexible input to output frequency translation options.
+It supports up to 4 input clocks and provides 8 clock outputs.
 The clock outputs can be derived from the 4 PLLs in a highly flexible manner.

-They are fully programmable with the I2C/SPI interface or an on chip, two time programmable, non-volatile memory for factory pre-programmed devices.
+It is fully programmable with the I2C/SPI interface or an on-chip two time programmable non-volatile memory for factory preprogrammed devices.

-Using advanced design technology, they provide excellent integrated jitter performance as well as low frequency offset noise performance while working reliably in the ambient temperature range from -40 °C to 85 °C. The chip has best-in-class transient performance features in terms of clock switching transients and repeatable input to output delays.
+Using advanced design technology, it provides excellent integrated jitter performance as well as low frequency offset noise performance while working reliably for ambient temperatures from -40 °C to 85 °C. The chip has best in class transient performance features in terms of clock switching transients and repeatable input to output delays.